tokkebee/tokkebee/README.md

   - Art

-But I'm currently interested in being a Technical Artist, someone who creates tools to automate some parts of the artistic process.
+But I'm currently interested in being a Technical Artist, someone who creates tools to assist artists in repetitive artistic processes.

 So far, I know all sorts of art and basic code, but I'm currently learning C# and Maya.